paypal/squbs/docs/orchestration_dsl.md

 ##Re-use of Orchestration Functions

 Orchestration functions often rely on the facilities provided by the `Orchestrator` trait and cannot live stand-alone.
-However, in many cases, re-use of the orchestration functions across multiple orchestrators are desired.
-In such cases it is important to separate the orchestration functions into a different trait(s) that will be mixed into each of the orchestrators.
+However, in many cases, re-use of the orchestration functions across multiple orchestrators that orchestrate differently are desired.
+In such cases it is important to separate the orchestration functions into different trait(s) that will be mixed into each of the orchestrators.
+The trait has to have access to orchestration functionality and needs a self reference to the `Orchestrator`.
 The following shows a sample of such a trait:

 ```scala
 trait OrchestrationFunctions { this: Actor with Orchestrator =>